On entropic and almost multilinear representability of matroids: Multilinear representations of matroids

 \section{Multilinear representations of matroids}

-Multilinear matroids are entropic~\cite{Mat99}, so the results of \Cref{sec:entropic_reps} are valid for them as well: a multilinear representation of a generalized Dowling geometry gives rise, by the correspondences described above, to a representation of the associated groupoid.
-We prove a partial converse to this result, which states that under certain conditions a matrix representation of a group $\left\langle S\mid R\right\rangle $ implies that the corresponding generalized Dowling geometry is multilinear.
+Multilinear matroids are entropic~\cite{Mat99}, so the results of \Cref{sec:entropic_reps} are valid for them as well: a multilinear representation of a partial Dowling geometry gives rise, by the correspondences described above, to a representation of the associated groupoid.
+We prove a partial converse to this result, which states that under certain conditions a matrix representation of a group $\left\langle S\mid R\right\rangle $ implies that the corresponding partial Dowling geometry is multilinear.
 But first we digress and discuss multilinear matroid representations on their own terms: We introduce an equivalent definition of multilinear representability which is directly analogous to probability space representations.
-We feel this definition helps clarify what is going on.
+We feel this definition helps clarify what is going on: groupoid representations are constructed using determination functions in a manner similar to the entropic case.